Aleisah/CNN---Handwritten-Digit-Recognition/README.md

 ## Dataset

 The dataset used for this project is MATLAB’s built-in `DigitDataset`, which contains images of handwritten digits organized into folders labeled with the corresponding digit.

+If you do not have this dataset, you can obtain it by following the instructions provided in the [MATLAB documentation](https://www.mathworks.com/help/matlab/ref/matlab.io.datastore.imagedatastore.html) or by using your own dataset of handwritten digits in a similar structure.

 The dataset is split as follows:
 - **Training and Validation:** 80% of the dataset
 - **Testing:** 20% of the dataset